Help us match you with local pros in your area

 For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Hammond, you may be able to make do with a lower-capacity furnace.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Hammond, you'll likely want something on the higher end of this range.
-Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Hammond, you'll likely need a unit on the higher end of this range.
+In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

-Usually, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't offer these options, you may consider taking out a loan on your own.
-Be sure to speak with your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.
+Usually, HVAC financing is through a third-party lender.
+If your HVAC company doesn't offer these options, you could consider taking out your own loan.
+Be sure to speak with a financial advisor and your HVAC company to find out what options are available and appropriate for your situation.